Atmospheric convection: Overview

+Convection can produce different types of thunderstorms depending on atmospheric conditions.
+The amount of atmospheric instability and wind shear can favor varying types of individual storms and clusters of storms.

 There are a few general archetypes of atmospheric instability that are used to explain convection (or lack thereof); a necessary but insufficient condition for convection is that the environmental lapse rate (the rate of decrease of temperature with height) is steeper than the lapse rate experienced by a rising parcel of air.

 When this condition is met, upward-displaced air parcels can become buoyant and thus experience a further upward force.
 Buoyant convection begins at the level of free convection (LFC), above which an air parcel may ascend through the free convective layer (FCL) with positive buoyancy.
 Its buoyancy turns negative at the equilibrium level (EL), but the parcel's vertical momentum may carry it to the maximum parcel level (MPL) where the negative buoyancy decelerates the parcel to a stop.
 Integrating the buoyancy force over the parcel's vertical displacement yields convective available potential energy (CAPE), the joules of energy available per kilogram of potentially buoyant air.
 CAPE is an upper limit for an ideal undiluted parcel, and the square root of twice the CAPE is sometimes called a thermodynamic speed limit for updrafts, based on the simple kinetic energy equation.

 However, such buoyant acceleration concepts give an oversimplified view of convection.
 Drag is an opposite force to counter buoyancy, so that parcel ascent occurs under a balance of forces, like the terminal velocity of a falling object.
 Buoyancy may be reduced by entrainment, which dilutes the parcel with environmental air.

 Atmospheric convection is called "deep" when it extends from near the surface to above the 500 hPa level, generally stopping at the tropopause at around 200 hPa.
 Most atmospheric deep convection occurs in the tropics as the rising branch of the Hadley circulation and represents a strong local coupling between the surface and the upper troposphere which is largely absent in winter midlatitudes.
 Its counterpart in the ocean (deep convection downward in the water column) only occurs at a few locations.